AlenToma/NovelManager-public/README.md

 Developer could now create parsers package and use it in novelmanager instead of the current app parser.
 To do this please follow this guide [here](https://github.com/AlenToma/NovelManager-public/blob/master/createNewPackage.md)

+## Settings upp your own local database api
+Start by downloading `NovelManager.Sqllite.api` and then simple open powershell cd to `NovelManager.Sqllite.api` and run `npm install` and then run
+`node dist/Server.js path='E:\\Database\\NovelManager\\' port=51189`

+In the app you input your own local/public ip in the `API settings` sections and then restart the app.

+Note: to use public Ip do not forget to port forword your ip in the router.

 ## Issue
 * [Source request](https://github.com/AlenToma/NovelManager-public/issues/new?assignees=&labels=&template=source-request.md&title=)